milonemario/slidev-teaching-workspace/README.md

 # slidev-teaching-workspace

-A Slidev workspace dashboard and CLI for managing many decks from one course or teaching repository.
+A Slidev workspace dashboard and CLI for managing many decks from one repository.
 It discovers configured decks, starts individual Slidev dev servers on demand, runs build/export jobs, previews generated artifacts, and can build a static catalog for browsing published decks.

+This package was inspired by the original [`slidev-workspace`](https://www.npmjs.com/package/slidev-workspace) package ([GitHub](https://github.com/leochiu-a/slidev-workspace)).

 The npm package ships a compiled CLI for running a workspace dashboard around many Slidev decks.
 The command exposed by the package is:

 ```bash
 slidev-teaching-workspace
 ```

+## Features

+- Organize decks by category and subcategory from a repository-level YAML file.
+- Browse deck metadata, covers, build status, export status, and runtime status from one dashboard.
+- Start and stop individual Slidev dev servers from the interface.
+- Build individual decks, selected groups of decks, or the full workspace catalog.
+- Export decks from the interface and preview generated files when available.
+- Serve built deck previews and exported PDFs from the workspace dashboard.
+- Generate a static workspace catalog for publishing or archiving.
+- Choose between built-in dashboard themes.
+- Use Slidev-compatible remote mode for presenting decks on the local network.

 ## Requirements